Dutasteride and tamsulosin

 prostate cancer; or

-Using dutasteride and tamsulosin may increase your risk of developing prostate cancer.
+Using this medicine may increase your risk of developing prostate cancer.
 Ask your doctor about this risk.

 How should I take dutasteride and tamsulosin?